 Government: England is a constituent country of the United Kingdom (UK) which is a constitutional monarchy.
-The UK Government funds England's national health service (NHS), primarily through general taxation.
+(157) The UK Government funds England's national health service (NHS), primarily through general taxation (national insurance).
 Local governments (county councils and district, borough or city councils) are responsible for the organisation of a range of other services, including social care services, in defined areas of England.

 Healthcare: Healthcare in England is primarily delivered through the NHS which entitles English residents to healthcare that is 'free at the point of use'.
 A government agency, NHS England, oversees and allocates funds to Integrated Care Boards, which govern and pay for NHS services at the local level.
-(158) Local authorities are primarily responsible for social care services which are delivered by a wide range of organisations.
-Adult social care services are not free of change for all.
+(158) Local governments or local authorities are primarily responsible for social care services which are delivered by a wide range of organisations.
+Adult social care services are not free of charge for all.
+Further, general practice and community care is largely provided through a network of GPs, community nursing and associated community health and care professionals.